Sparking Investment in California's Electricity Landscape

 The Energy Commission plans to offer the following funding opportunities to achieve the goals laid out in its EPIC 2012-2014 Triennial Investment Plan .
+Funding opportunities are done through a competitive grant solicitation process, which is administered by the Research & Development Division at the Energy Commission.
 More details will be available as each solicitation is issued.
 Information on this page is provided for planning purposes and is subject to change; opportunities could be reduced, adjusted and/or removed.
-To receive an e-mail when contracts, notices and solicitations are released, please subscribe to the Opportunity list to the right.
+To receive an email when contracts, notices and solicitations are released, please subscribe to the Opportunity list to the right.

 |Upcoming Funding Opportunities 2014||Funding|

 |Developing Technology Improvements for a Flexible and Responsive Electricity Grid||$5 million|

 |Demonstrating Secure, Reliable Microgrids and Grid-linked Electric Vehicles to Build Resilient, Low-Carbon Facilities and Communities - PON-14-301||$26.5 million|

 |Developing Advanced Energy Storage Technology Solutions to Lower Costs and Achieve Policy Goals - PON-13-302||$6 million|

 |Developing a Portfolio of Advanced Efficiency Solutions: Technologies and Approaches for More Affordable and Comfortable Buildings - PON-13-301||$25 million|